TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ### Add-on List { #addon-mgmt-addon-list }

 <a id="addon-mgmt-addon-calico"></a>

 #### Calico
 Calico is a CNI plugin that provides networking and network security for Kubernetes.
 For more information about Calico provided by NHN Cloud, see [Calico CNI types](#calico-cni-types).

 * Type: CNI
 * Options
     * mode
-        * Determines the operating mode of Calico.
+        * Determines the mode of operation for Calico.
-        * Supported operating modes: vxlan, ebpf
+        * Supported modes of operation: VXLAN, EBPF
-* Non-user-modifiable resources and fields
+* Immutable resources and fields
     * Deployment/calico-kube-controllers, namespace kube-system
         * .spec.template.spec.containers[name="calico-kube-controllers"].image
     * Deployment/calico-typha, namespace kube-system